Manuscripts for Sustainable Marine Structures should be submitted online after logging in with your username or by email to email@example.com.

 Table 2. xxx

-Graphs, figures and tables should be labelled closely below it and aligned to the center.
-Each data presentation type should be labelled as Graph, Figure, or Table, and its sequence should be in running order, separate from each other.
+Graphs, figures, and tables should be labeled closely below them and aligned to the center.
+Each data presentation type should be labeled as Graph, Figure, or Table, and its sequence should be in running order, separate from each other.

 Equations should be aligned to the left, and numbered with in running order with their number in parenthesis (aligned right), and please use the MathType add-on.
 Equations should be editable by the editorial office and not appear in a picture format.

 The authors shall retain the copyright of their work but allow the Publisher(Nan Yang Academy of Sciences Pte Ltd) to publish, copy, distribute, and convey the work.

 Sustainable Marine Structures publishes accepted manuscripts under Creative Commons Attribution-Noncommercial 4.0 International License (CC BY-NC 4.0).
 Authors who submit their papers for publication by Sustainable Marine Structures agree to have the CC BY-NC 4.0 license applied to their work, and that anyone is allowed to reuse the article or part of it free of charge for non-commercial use.
 As long as you follow the license terms and the original source is properly cited, anyone may copy, redistribute the material in any medium or format, remix, transform, and build upon the material.